vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 }
 ```

-This example keep simple to understand the "external system" to synchronize with react States.
+This example keeps simple to understand the "external system" to synchronize with react States.